 The CPS internship at KSU provides training across multiple intervention modalities, and interns can expect to gain competency with individual and group counseling, as well as with developing and presenting psychoeducational workshops and other preventive programs.
 Intensive individual and group supervision characterize the program, with interns receiving 2 hours of individual supervision per week, along with supervision of group counseling.

-Further, interns will participate in a weekly Case Conference/Cluster meeting in which interns, staff and other students will present clinical cases for disposition, case management and case conceptualization.
-Two didactic seminar experiences will be provided, including a Clinical Seminar, which will focus on psychological theory and science and application to cases, and a Special Topics Seminar, which will focus on Diversity, Groups, Supervision, Assessment and Professional issues.
+Further, interns will participate in a weekly Case Conference/Cluster meeting in which interns, staff and other students will present clinical cases for disposition, case management and case conceptualization. a 2-hour didactic seminar experience will be provided, including a focus on psychological theory and science and application to cases, and on Inter-theoretical interventions, Theory-specific interventions, Diversity, Supervision, Assessment and Problem-specific training issues (e.g. trauma, careers, autism).